phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.run_compute.md

     [phoebe.frontend.bundle.Bundle.get_model](phoebe.frontend.bundle.Bundle.get_model.md) and
     [phoebe.parameters.JobParameter](phoebe.parameters.JobParameter.md)
     for details on how to check the job status and retrieve the results.
+* `dataset` (list, dict, or string, optional, default=None): filter for which datasets should be computed.
+If provided as a dictionary, keys should be compute labels provided in `compute`.
+If None, will use the `enabled` parameters in the `compute` options.
+If not None, will override all `enabled` parameters.
 * `times` (list, optional, EXPERIMENTAL): override the times at which to compute the model.
     NOTE: this only (temporarily) replaces the time array for datasets with times provided (ie empty time arrays are still ignored).
 So if